10 Common Hazards in Food Processing

 Harmful Microorganisms

-Microorganisms are another common food processing hazard.
-Bacteria alone is responsible for most foodborne outbreaks.
+Microorganisms are another typical food processing hazard.
 Many of these exist near food sources in nature, so they can enter processing plants.

 2